 Most people will only ever dream of visiting Switzerland, one of the most beautiful travel destinations in the world.
-If you’re lucky enough to be planning a visit, then be sure to check out as many of Switzerland’s most beautiful villages as possible – and trust me there are lots to choose from!
+If you’re lucky enough to be planning a visit, then be sure to check out as many of the most beautiful villages in Switzerland as possible – and trust me there are lots to choose from!
 Having spent over 3 weeks exploring Switzerland, I’ve definitely got a few special places that I think you should visit.
-Below is my advice on where to go in Switzerland, with tips on which beautiful villages are most accessible and where is best in summer and winter.
-Now, go explore!
+Below is my advice on where to go in Switzerland, with tips on which are the prettiest villages in Switzerland and which ones are most accessible in summer and winter.

 The tiny village of Lauterbrunnen is a place almost every traveller who goes there instantly falls in love with.
 When you sit behind your computer in your home country, dreaming of Switzerland, Lauterbrunned is that perfect fairytale town you are imagining.
 It’s perfection.
 I travelled here by train last year on my Grand Train Tour of Switzerland, and even the train ride up through the valley was breathtaking, as the train runs along side a milky-coloured glacial river.
 The village itself is cute and charming and quaint and every other magical adjective you care to gift it.
 It’s full of traditional wooden houses, covered in hanging baskets, cafes serving up warm cups of cocoa and signs pointing in all directions to various hiking routes you can do.
 I’ve listed visiting this town as one of the top 50 Things To Do in Switzerland, as it really is Switzerland at it’s best.